bartosz-lesniewski/practice/js/three.js/hellocube/readme.md

-here you can find my first play with three.js
+here you can find my three.js playground